cyb3113/CryptoMadness/README.md

 These two activities are indicated from age 12.
 The purpose is to introduce the concepts of encryption, steganography, security and privacy.

-The first is Cipher Fun Wheel, a playful activity where groups of 3-4 people participate.
-A situation will be created – from a story the participants will made up - in which 1 participant writes an encrypted message using the cipher wheel and conceals its content (steganography), the recipient and 1 or 2 others attempt to intercept and decode a message.
+The first, Cipher Fun Wheel, a playful activity where groups of 3-4 people participate.
+A situation will be created – from a story they  will made up - in which 1 participant writes an encrypted message using the cipher wheel and conceals its content writing with lemon juice (steganography), the recipient and 1 or 2 others attempt to intercept and decode a message.

-The goal in the "Cipher Fun Wheel" is to introduce the participants in cryptography and steganography.
-They will understand how hard it is to break down strong encryption in addition to discovering that a message is concealed.
+The goal is to introduce the participants to cryptography, steganography, and show how important is to keep safe and private the content of a message.
+Also, they will understand how hard it is to break down strong encryption and concealed  message.

-Once they understand how encryption work in the offline world, it's time to teach how to create strong and easy-to-remember passwords using cryptographic keys with the Diceware method to use online.
-Also, it is very important at this moment provide tips about HTTPS and 2-factor authentication.
+Once they understand how encryption work in the offline world, it's time to teach how to create strong and easy-to-remember passwords using cryptographic keys with the Diceware method - Crazy Diceware - to use online.
+It is very important at this moment provide tips about HTTPS and 2-factor authentication.

 **How to play CIPHER FUN WHEEL**